zac-metin/tasksapp/README.md

 - Use `node -v` to ensure you are using a modern nodeJS version, this app was built using node v20 but 20 or above should be fine

 - If running DynamoDB locally, make sure to use the UI to populate the data

+## Future Improvements

+- Add authentication via AWS Cognito
+- Modify tasks to be bound to individual users so they only see their tasks and only when authenticated via frontend login
+- Use Cognito Authorizer to allow auth based on Cognito User Pools for API Gateway
+- Improve styling + UX in the frontend app
+- Testing for backend functions, time consuming due to complexity of mock objects for API gateway events
+- Bucket hosting on HTTP not very secure so ideally would move to Cloudfront and use SSL cert for secure HTTPS hosting